 For maintenance request please call 770-479-8315 or visit our website at www.cantonha.org to submit your work order request.

-• For general office information (tenant rental payments and lease violations, vendor inquiries please contact): email@example.com – Office Administrator
+• For all applicant and resident information (tenant rental payments, leases, lease violations, vendor inquiries and waitlist inquiries, etc.) email@example.com – Property Manager

 I have a maintenance request or emergency?